-Delivered in school years 10 and 11, this course is for students who wish to pursue an apprenticeship in the automotive industry or for those who may want to study in this specialism post 16.
+Delivered in school years 10 and 11, this course is for students who wish to pursue an apprenticeship in the automotive industry or for those who may want to study this specialism post-16.

-Teacher assessments at 4/5 and a successful competitive interview and multiple choice test.
-A real interest in having a career in the automotive industry is also required.
+Entry requirements include teacher assessments at 4/5 and a successful competitive interview and multiple choice test.
+Students should have a real interest in a career in the automotive industry.

 Underpinning knowledge will be assessed 90% through job card evidence - with observations of practical tasks to assess competency - and 10% via external multiple choice online examinations.

-Safety overalls and steel toe-capped boots.
-(NB. overalls must be purchased through Derby College).
+Safety overalls and steel toe-capped boots are required.
+(Overalls must be purchased through Derby College).

-With the successful completion of this course, including the additional units, and the necessary GCSE grades in maths and English, progression onto the Full Time L2 Diploma or Subsidiary Diploma in Light Vehicle Maintenance & Repair is possible.
+With the successful completion of this course, including the additional units and the necessary GCSE grades in Maths and English, it is possible to progress to the full-time Level 2 Diploma or Subsidiary Diploma in Light Vehicle Maintenance and Repair.

 Michelle Barratt, IMI Business Development Manager.
 Left: Matthew Curtis, Motor Vehicle Team Manager Derby College